Navid200/xDrip/docs/Restart-G6-sensor.md

 ## Restart G6 Sensor

-**This can be very dangerous.
-Please read the entire page first.
+**<span style="color:red">This can be very dangerous.</span>  Please read the entire page first.
 You should not restart if you are not aware of the risks and consequences.
 Your readings will be significantly high in error after warm-up after a restart.
 If you ignore this and take insulin to lower your readings, you will cause hypoglycemia.
 Similarly, if you have a closed loop system and do not open the loop, the loop will inject insulin and cause hypoglycemia.
 Please read the entire page and follow the required calibration steps.**